-This feeder is almost always used as a component piece of equipment in a larger system.
-An E-Stop switch is not included on this feeder because any E-Stop that is present must shut down the entire system and not just the individual feeder.
+Streamfeeder Universal Friction Feeders are almost always used as a component piece of equipment in a larger system.
+Streamfeeder does not include an E-Stop switch on our feeders because any E-Stop that is present must shut down the entire system, and not just the individual feeder.

 It is important that you give consideration as to whether an E-Stop switch should be installed at the location where this feeder will be used.
-If you are not sure what is required, we recommend you check with local your local codes and authorities.
+If you are not sure what is required, we recommend you check with local a thorities, a competent engineering consulting firm, or a competent electrical contractor.
 On request, we will provide information on how to wire our feeder into your system E-Stop circuitry.